USS Bienville

 USS Bienville was a 1558 LT (burden) wooden side-wheel paddle steamer acquired by the Union Navy early in the American Civil War.
 She was armed with heavy guns and assigned to the Union blockade of the waterways of the Confederate States of America.

 Built in Brooklyn, New York

 Bienville built at Brooklyn, New York in 1860.
 She was a two-masted sail-steamer, with a walking beam steam engine driving a pair of side paddle wheels.
 The Union Navy bought her in August 1861 as part of the great expansion that took place in the first months of the American Civil War.

 Civil War operations

 Assigned to the South Atlantic blockade

-She was commissioned in October 1861 and soon took part in the expedition that seized future Naval bases at Port Royal and Beaufort, South Carolina.
+She was commissioned on 23 October 1861 with Commander Charles Steedman in command and soon took part in the expedition that seized future Naval bases at Port Royal and Beaufort, South Carolina.
 Bienville operated off the Confederacy's Atlantic coast for more than a year, taking part in the capture of positions along the Georgia and Florida shore as well as ending the careers of several blockade runners, among them the steamships Stettin (later USS Stettin) (taken on May 24, 1862) and Patras (May 27, 1862).